 With their unique mix of business skills and technical knowledge, MIS graduates can make great IT managers.
 In this career, they'll oversee diverse teams of programmers, developers, computer systems analysts, and others.
 They'll direct the work of these skilled professionals to keep their firm's information and technology systems running as smoothly and securely as possible.

-An IT manager is someone who is responsible for the overall performance of a company's electronic networks and leads the IT department in fulfilling the organization’s information systems requirements.
+An IT manager is responsible for the overall performance of a company's electronic networks, and for leading the IT department in fulfilling the organization’s information systems requirements.

 8. Search Marketing Strategist